The Royal Air Force Museum London offers a fun, enthralling day out for the whole family : and, best of all, admission is free.

 Reaching us is easier than you think.
 We are just 30 minutes from central London.
 Just hop onto the Northern Line (Edgware Branch) and get off at Colindale Station.
 With so much to see and do from our aircraft to our permanent and temporary exhibitions and displays your visit will fly by.

-The Battle of Britain Hall and Sunderland Hall
+The Battle of Britain Hall, Sunderland Hall and Milestones of Flight

-The RAF Museum, London, is starting a programme of capital transformation to mark the RAF’s Centenary in 2018.
+The RAF Museum, London, has started a programme of capital transformation to mark the RAF’s Centenary in 2018.
 The Battle of Britain and Sunderland Halls have closed as part of this work since 3 October 2016.
+Our Milestones of Flight Hall will be closed to the public from 16 October.
 All our other galleries remain open for a great day out.

 For information on our aircraft conservation survey and Battle of Britain aircraft redisplay plans please click here.